cracyc/msdos-player/readme.txt

 The emulator can access host's file path and envrionment variables directly.

+Usage: MSDOS [-b] [-d] [-e] [-i] [-m] [-vX.XX] (command file) [options]

+	-b	stay busy during keyboard polling
+	-d	pretend running under straight DOS, not Windows
+	-e	use a reduced environment block
+	-i	ignore invalid instructions
+	-m	restrict free memory to 0x7FFF paragraphs
+	-v	set the DOS version

 Some softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.
-On the Windows OS, there are many variables and the variable table size will be more than 1024 bytes and it causes an error.
+On the Windows OS, there are too many variables and the variable table size will be more than 1024 bytes and it causes an error.

 In this case, please specify the option '-e' and only the minimum variables (COMSPEC/INCLUDE/LIB/PATH/PROMPT/TEMP/TMP/TZ) are copied to the table.

 	> msdos -e dd.com

+COMSPEC value is always "C:\COMMAND.COM".
-If COMMAND.COM file does exist
+If a program try to open the "C:\COMMAND.COM" file, the file is redirected to the COMMAND.COM that does exist
 - in the same directory as the target program file,
 - in the same directory as msdos.exe,
 - in the current directory,
-- in the directory that is in your PATH environment variable, the COMMAND.COM file path is copied to COMSPEC.
+- in the directory that is in your PATH and MSDOS_PATH environment variables

+EDIT.COM does not work correctly when a free memory space is large.
+Please specify the option '-m' to restrict free memory to 0x7FFF paragraphs.

+	> msdos -m edit.com

+"Windows Enhanced Mode Installation Check" API (INT 2FH, AX=1600H) returns the version of host Windows.
+If you want to pretend that Windows is not running, specify the option '-d'.

+	> msdos -d command.com

 "Get Version Number" API (INT 21H, AH=30H) returns the version number 7.10.
 If you want to change the version number, please specify the option '-vX.XX'.

 	> msdos -v3.30 command.com

 This archive contains 8 executable binaries: